openmanuscript/minuscript/doc/scenes/overview.md

-The philosophy behind **minuscript** is distraction-free production of manuscript drafts by bridging the gap between simple text editors and manuscript organization, in a format that will be around for a long time.
+The philosophy behind **minuscript** is distraction-free production of manuscript drafts by bridging the gap between simple text editors and manuscript organization, in a format that will be around for a long time[^ I have manuscripts I have been working on for 10 years.
+You will, too ... eventually.].

-There are plenty of distraction-free writing tools, and I've tried most of them.
+There are plenty of distraction-free writing tools, and I've tried most of them [^ Scrivener and iAwriter are two of my favorites.
+I have designed this workflow to work with both tools, as you'll see later in the documentation.].
 There are very few distraction-free workflow tools.
 This is one that might work for you.

 I want to build a simple tool that helps you stay focused on the writing workflow.
 As a developer, and writer, I don't want to get distracted by user interfaces, long lists of features, or a lot of debate about the tool.
 The best tools are hammers. **minuscript** is a hammer.